 Finally, David has a natural sensitivity that lends itself to ‘communicating’ with animals.
 This skill spills over into his practice of Osteopathy, since we all have a deeper instinctive nature.

-David has pursued international (USA) training in Biodynamic and Paediatric Cranial Osteopathy with Dr James Jealous (Retired Osteopathic Physician and Obstetrician); a method of treatment that is ideally suited to treatment of babies and during pregnancy.
+David's greatest influence has been in pursuing international (USA) training in Biodynamic and Paediatric Cranial Osteopathy with Dr James Jealous (Retired Osteopathic Physician and Obstetrician); a method of treatment that is ideally suited to treatment of babies and during pregnancy.
 This field of work has offered David the greatest possible fulfillment.

 To seek treatment during the early period of life (before pregnancy, during and after birth) offers an opportunity to retain a natural expression of Health, that becomes progressively obscured with life's unexpected stresses and trauma.
 The treatment of mothers and babies, brings great clarity for the treatment of adults also - since it is this capacity for original health that each and every adult is striving to rediscover.